 “I’d rather be a bird than a fish.”
-She wrote in desperation, trying to get her brain into gear.
+She wrote, in a desperate attempt to get her brain into gear.

-This was happening more and more these days, and she worried her publisher may lose patience, and even demand the return of the large advance she’d received.
-She was at a vital point in her novel.
-The serial killer, James Cameron, had escaped capture, but the protagonist, Detective Chief Inspector Ace Law, was hot on his heels.
+This was happening more and more these days, and she worried her publisher may lose patience and demand the return of the large advance she’d received.

 Tracy sighed.
 Getting up from her desk, she went to put the kettle on the stove.

-Tracy had been planning on using the proceeds of this latest book to renovate her old cottage, she shivered as the wind blew through the gaps in the windows and under doors.
+Tracy had been planning on using the proceeds of this latest book to renovate her old cottage and shivered as the wind blew through the gaps in the windows and under doors.

 Sitting in the only comfortable chair she owned, she sipped her coffee as she reflected on how she’d reached this point in her life.
 Lucy laid her head upon Tracy’s knee, her soulful eyes watchful for a piece of broken chocolate biscuit.

 Life had taken a strange turn a year ago, when she’d gone from being a successful author, to a sad, destitute, lonely woman.

 Tracy’s husband had died a few years earlier after a long illness.
 She missed him, and although she had adult children, she was lonely and turned to a dating site to find a friend to fill the gap in her life.

 She met ‘Michael’ on line.
 The photo he supplied, showed a clean cut, middle-aged man, sitting on a motorbike.
 In another photograph he was paddling a canoe, waving to the camera, a huge smile upon his handsome face.
 He explained that he lived in Cairns, but he often visited Sydney, where Tracy lived.